-- Ask your friend about his or her childhood.
+- Ask your friend about their childhood.
 Listen.

-- Remember his or her birthday by sending a card or gift.
+- Remember birthdays by sending a card or gift.

-- Nod in agreement when your friend says positive things about his or her partner.
+- Nod in agreement when your friend says positive things about their partner.

 - Notice and say positive things about your friend’s children.

-- Ask your friend about his or her dreams, goals, and visions.
+- Ask your friend about their dreams, goals, and visions.
 Listen.

 - Offer compliments.